wieljer1/crossaccount-s3-smartstore-migration/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ## Overview

-This repository contains scripts, configurations, and documentation related to the migration of a large Splunk SmartStore cluster (50+ indexers and associated data) from one Amazon S3 SmartStore cloud environment to a new one.
+This repository contains scripts, configurations, and documentation related to the migration of a large Splunk SmartStore cluster from one Amazon S3 SmartStore cloud environment to a new one.
 The primary focus is on automating and documenting the data transfer and infrastructure setup processes for efficiency and clarity.

 ## Contents